jbboynton/customerApp/README.md

 ### 3. Install dependencies

 Open a terminal and browse to the root directory of the project.
 Type "npm install" and hit enter.
-This should install all essential dependencies in a node_modules directory.
+This should install all dependencies in a node_modules directory.

 ### 4. Start up the Express server